Aftermath From The Net Neutrality Vote: A Mass Movement To Protect The Open Internet?

 Meanwhile, The Guardian reports that it's not till the end of the FCC's review process that "a final FCC vote will decide the future of internet regulation," adding that however they vote, "court challenges are inevitable."

-Open and free Internet (Score:4, Insightful)
+Open and free Internet (Score:5, Insightful)

 Re: (Score:2)